 To make the point clear, imagine the hacker created a certificate for PayPal.com.
-If the hacker could then sit in the traffic stream in front of the actual PayPal.com they could conduct what is known as a "man in the middle" attack.
+If the hacker could then sit in the traffic stream in front of the actual PayPal.com they could conduct what is known as a "on-path attacker" attack.
 In this case, a browser would believe it is connecting to PayPal.com, the certificate would validate, but your traffic would actually be exposed unencrypted to the hacker.
 Note that PayPal.com wouldn't need to have been a client of the CA previously.
 The fact that the compromised CA's certificate was trusted by browsers would give the hacker the ability to impersonate any domain.

 It's not trivial, even if you have a certificate for a big site like PayPal.com, to get the legitimate traffic for the site to pass through your server.
 The biggest risk would be from a rogue ISP or national government looking to spy on traffic to some site.
 The hacker that claims to have attacked Comodo and DigiNotar allegedly has connections to the Iranian government.
 So what's the risk?
 One of the fake certificates that was issued using DigiNotar's root certificate appears to have been for Google.com.
 If this certificate were supplied to the Iranian government, and if the Iranian government were in control of the ISP through which traffic from Iran to Google was routed, they could potentially intercept unencrypted all content sent to and from Google.com by the users of that ISP within Iran, including email messages read through a service like Gmail.
 Note again that Google didn't have to be a customer of DigiNotar in order for the hacker to use the browser's trust of DigiNotar in order to create a fake certificate for Google.com.